Out-Law Guide | 28 Jun 2018 | 10:25 am | 6 min. read

 Applications may also declare a priority date based on an application elsewhere in the world.
 The filed application must contain a request for the grant of a European patent, a written specification, a list of claims, and an abstract.
 Provided the procedural and substantive requirements are met and the fees paid, the application will proceed to the formalities examination, publication and search phases.
 Assuming the application continues to comply with procedural requirements, these phases will be followed by publication, substantive examination, grant and final publication of the granted patent.

-Following publication of the European patent application but prior to substantive examination and grant, third parties have the opportunity to lodge written observations regarding the patentability of the invention.
+Following publication of the European patent application but prior to substantive examination and grant, third parties have the opportunity to lodge written observations, which may be anonymous, regarding the patentability of the invention.
 Observations may be filed in English, German or French, and do not make the observer party to any EPO proceedings.
 The EPO will provide copies of third-party observations to the applicant, who may comment upon them, and will consider observations during any proceeding before it.
 Observations are also made publicly available in the event that opposition proceedings occur.

 For a fee, within nine months of grant third parties may file written opposition to the grant of a European patent.
 This is a centralised procedure and the outcome is effective for all designated countries, and national rights.
 Unlike third-party observers, third-party opponents will become a party to the opposition proceedings.
 Any opposition must set out specific grounds for objection - patentability, lack of sufficiency and/or added matter (EPC Article 99).